TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.12.md

 ---

-Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets that were before you.
+Rejoice, and be exceedingly glad, for great is your reward in heaven.
+For that is how they persecuted the prophets who were before you.